Arthur Falcone

 Arthur Falcone is an American real estate developer and chief executive officer and chairman of Falcone Group, a real estate and land development organization located in Boca Raton, Florida.
 He is known for commercial, residential and mixed-use projects and for his philanthropy to aspiring entrepreneurs.

 Early life

-Arthur Falcone was born and raised in Queens, New York, to first-generation Italian immigrants.
+Arthur Falcone was born and raised in Elmont, New York, to first-generation Italian immigrants.
 His father was a police officer.
 Falcone attended Nassau Community College, leaving to join McDonald's as a management trainee.

 Early career

 Arthur Falcone invested in fast food restaurants, hotels and health clubs in New York, along with his brother, Edward Falcone.
 At age 22, Arthur Falcone became McDonald's youngest franchisee.
 He and his brother became the owner-operator of McDonald's, Wendy's, Days Inn Hotels and other family-style restaurants throughout New York, Florida and California.

 In 1988, Art Falcone and Philip Cucci Jr. formed Transeastern Properties, Inc., a builder-developer for Westinghouse Communities and shortly thereafter also for Arvida Communities.
 The company built single family homes in the cities of Coral Springs, Florida, Parkland, Florida and Weston, Florida.
 By 2005, it had become the largest private homebuilder in Florida and one of the top 50 homebuilders in the United States.
 In 2005, the homebuilding assets and operations of Transeastern were sold to Technical Olympic USA (TOUSA) for approximately $857 million.
 In a related transaction, TOUSA paid $750 million for land banks that Transeastern owned.